ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1/_index.md

 This task is covered in more detail in the section on [remote repositories]({{<ref "/B-git-and-github/09-remote-repositories">}})

-### Part 2 - Create a Local Feature Branch, Make and Commit Changes, and Push to GitHub
+### Part 2 - Create and Check Out a Local Feature Branch, Make and Commit Changes, and Push to GitHub

 Once you have cloned your project to a local repo and set up your webhook, you are ready to create your first feature branch, `ms1` (for milestone 1).
 I recommend doing this from the command line.
 You can open a terminal in Visual Studio by visiting the **View > Terminal** menu option or by pressing the `CTRL` + backtick keys.
 Then you can create your branch with the command: